mary-wan/Password-Locker/README.md

 ****
 ## Description
-An application that helps the user manage passwords of various accounts and also help user to generate new passwords,dind and delete stored account login details
+An application that helps the user manage passwords of various accounts and also help user to generate new passwords,find and delete stored account login details

 #### Before
 ![Site Image](img/site.png)